maxplayle04/maxplayle04/README.md

 Here is a couple of facts about me!

 - 🔭 I’m currently working on a [Discord Bot](https://maxplayledev.org/hangoutbot) called HangoutBot alongside a couple other developers and [Section136Callouts](https://maxplayledev.org/section136callouts) which is an LSPDFR Callout Package for the game Grand Theft Auto V.
-- 🌱 I’m not currently learning anything!
-That said, I learn new things about existing skills every day, which is what I enjoy most about development!
+- 🌱 I'm currently expanding my Java knowledge, as well as learning about CORS and other Web Technologies, using JavaScript on both the front and backend to harness the capabilities offered by web tech!
 - 👯 I’m looking to collaborate on anything, I'm always looking for some cool projects to become apart of!
 <!-- - 🤔 I’m looking for help with -->
 - 💬 Ask me about anything I know.
 Shoot me a message and I'll tell what I know! 😂